1948 Commonwealth Prime Ministers' Conference

 The 1948 Commonwealth Prime Ministers' Conference was the third Meeting of the Heads of Government of the British Commonwealth.
-It was held in the United Kingdom in October 1948, and was hosted by that country's Prime Minister, Clement Attlee.
+It was held in the United Kingdom in October 1948, and hosted by British Prime Minister, Clement Attlee.

-It was the first such meeting to be attended by prime ministers of recently independent Asian states: Ceylon, India and Pakistan.
+It was the first such meeting to be attended by the prime ministers of recently independent Asian states Ceylon, India and Pakistan.
 The growth in membership ended the previous 'intimacy' of the meeting.
 The issue of whether countries, specifically India, could remain Commonwealth members if they became republics was raised but was not resolved until the next conference in 1949.

-Ireland was initially invited to attend the Conference.
+Ireland was initially invited to attend the meeting.
 After Ireland announced the pending repeal of its last connection to the British king, this invitation was revoked.
-This was so even though at the time the British Commonwealth still regarded Ireland as one of its members.
+At the time, the British Commonwealth still regarded Ireland as one of its members.
 Ireland had not participated in any equivalent conferences since 1932.
-It had announced plans to adopt legislation severing all ties with the British crown, although at the time of the Conference, it had not yet brought that legislation into force.
+It had announced plans to adopt legislation severing all ties with the British crown, but had not yet brought it into force.
 Irish Minister for External Affairs Seán MacBride and Minister for Finance Patrick McGilligan attended one day of the conference as observers.

 The Final Communique issued by the leaders at the conclusion of the meeting saw a change in nomenclature.
 The terms 'Dominion' and 'Dominion Government' were superseded by 'Commonwealth country' and 'Commonwealth Government'.
 'British' was omitted in front of 'Commonwealth of Nations' for the first time in the Communique.